radiantlogic-v8/documentation-eoc/documentation/getting-started/overview.md

  ![image description](Media/customize.png)

 ### Left navigation

-The left navigation contains links to various screens, providing access to the following Environment Operation Center features:
+The left navigation contains links to various screens, providing access to the following Environment Operations Center features:

 ![image description](Media/left-nav.png)

-- Overview: To navigate to the *Overview* screen, select either **Overview** or the Radiant Logic logo.
+- Overview: This is the landing page of the Environment Operations Center.
+To navigate to the *Overview* screen, select either **Overview** or the Radiant Logic logo.

 - Environments: The main *Environments* screen provides an overview of all the environments you have access to.
 Select **Environments** to navigate to the *Environments* overview.
 To learn more about the *Environments* section, see the [environments overview](../environments/environment-overview/environments.md) guide.